(Links are provided for those collections with online finding aids)

 The author of the Blimp Training Diary was a seventeen-year-old enlistee, most likely in the United States Naval Reserve.
 The diary, which alternates between handwritten and typewritten, is a first-hand, daily account of the author's lighter-than-air training and social life at Lakehurst Naval Air Station between April and July 1946.

-The Wilson Brown Papers, pertain to Brown's United States Navy career, including his service on destroyers during World War I, as Naval Aide to President Franklin D. Roosevelt, and as Superintendent of the United States Naval Academy.
-The papers consist of correspondence, speeches, war diaries, notebooks, news articles, photographs, and ephemera.
+Wilson Brown was an admiral in the United States Navy and a member of the United States Naval Academy Class of 1902.
+The Wilson Brown Papers pertain to Brown's United States Navy career, including his service on destroyers during World War I, as Naval Aide to President Franklin D. Roosevelt, as a task force commander in the Pacific in World War II, and as Superintendent of the United States Naval Academy.
+The papers consist of correspondence, speeches, war diaries, notebooks, news articles, photographs, maps, and ephemera.

 Samuel W. Bryant Scrapbook, 1893-1896, MS 181